moondance-labs/tanssi-docs/node-operators/appchain-node/rpc-systemd.md

 Note that the `ExecStart` command  has some parameters that need to be changed to match your specific network:

-- `Specification file` - replace `YOUR_APPCHAIN_SPECS_FILE_LOCATION` with your network's absolute path.
+- `Specification file` - replace `YOUR_NETWORK_SPECS_FILE_LOCATION` with your network's absolute path.
 If you copied the file in the same directory as the binary file and the relay chain specs, then your path will look like `/var/lib/network-data/YOUR_FILENAME.json`, e.g., `/var/lib/network-data/spec-raw.json`
 --8<-- 'text/node-operators/network-node/bootnode-item.md'

 === "EVM-Compatible Network"